govuk-one-login/fraud-rpt/README.md

 ### Transmitter function

 The transmitter function is triggered when it receives a SET.
 The transmitter function signs the SET and forwards it to the SSF receiver as an HTTP `POST`.

-The SSF team will provide you with:
+The SSF team will send you:

 - a client ID/secret pair , to request an authentication token
 - the full URL of the /authorize endpoint, to request an authentication token

-You must provide the SSF team with:
+You must send the SSF team:

-- the public key that corresponds with the private key used to sign the SET, so the SET can be decoded
+- the public key that corresponds with the private key used to sign the SET, so the SSF team can read the SET
 - the IP address that sends the request, so it can be added to their allowlist

 This is an overview of the process:

 1. Signs the SET, using a private key to generate the signature.
-The payload of the 'POST' request is a JSON Web Signature (JWS) object using the signature and signed SET.
+The payload of the `POST` request is a JSON Web Signature (JWS) object using the signature and signed SET.
 The receiver verifies the signature using the corresponding public key.
 1. Gets an authorization token by sending a request to the /authorize endpoint with the RP’s client ID and secret.
 1. Generates the request header with an authorisation token.
 1. Sends the request to the receiver.